arturmuller/battle-tracker-content/README.md

 Couple of pointers:

 - Use the terminology as it is used in the official materials.
+- Use an [imperative](https://en.wikipedia.org/wiki/Imperative_mood) in the card titles (eg. "Deploy Reserves").
+The idea is that people who are already a bit familiar with the game can just read the titles as a kind of todo list and they'll know what's up.
+- Use passive voice in the card body (eg. "Players deploy any battle groups marked...").
+Given that these are rule explanations, it is beneficial to follow this form so that readers are clear who is the subject of each instruction.
 - Double check that page references match between the step content and the relevant source material in your language.
 - Try to avoid translations that strongly hint at your regional variant of the language.
 - Once you're done with the translation, change the line that reads `translated: false` to `translated: true`.